 Be prepared for criticism.
 Unfortunately, not everyone will like your book – even the most popular books on the market get the odd bad review.
 Focus on the positive feedback and work on marketing your book to the right audience.

 At Make Your Copy Count, we love helping clients with their book projects.
 We offer 90-minute consultations for just £120 where we can plan the structure of your book or help you put ideas into a logical order.
-Alternatively, you can join our content club or we can write or edit your book for you.
-You can find out more about our business book services here.
+Alternatively, you can join our content club – a monthly writing group for content creators.